Key takeaways

 How much does it cost to build a house per square metre?

-The variation in square-metre building costs can be huge, but ballpark figures can help you estimate the costs you're up for.
+The variation in square-metre building costs can be huge, but ballpark figures can help you estimate the costs you might expect.

 We've done some research to help you estimate your building costs and obtain construction finance.

-According to BMT Tax Depreciation Quantity Surveyors, the following estimates could help you budget for a house build, based on 2021 construction costs:
+According to BMT Tax Depreciation Quantity Surveyors, the following estimates could help you budget for a house build, based on 2025 construction costs.
+But bear in mind there are different estimates if you're building a unit or townhouse.

 ---|---|---|---|